 Raised by narcissists?

-If you feel like you were raised by narcissists, then why not use your traits for good.
+If you feel like the above signs fit you, then why not use your traits for good.
 Even the negative aspects of your personality can be turned around and fashioned to help those in need.
 Use your wisdom to advise others, your intuition to warn them, and always be honest in order to build trust and show love.

 If you can relate to these traits, then you don’t have to feel defeated.
 It doesn’t take much to turn things around for good and be a light to a world of darkness and despair.